Job Title: Senior Regulatory Affairs Specialist

 - Opportunities for growth and development

-- State of the art facility with great work/life balance conveniences (onsite gym, wellness programs, dry cleaning services, company-sponsored monthly food truck and more!)
+- State of the art facility with great work/life balance conveniences (onsite gym, dry cleaning services and more)

 Cochlear pioneered and is the global leader in the research and development, manufacture and marketing of implantable hearing solutions.
 Cochlear’s global headquarters is located in Sydney, Australia where we design and manufacture the leading cochlear implant devices in the world.
-A success story in the commercialization of R&D, Cochlear has more than 60% share of the global market, employs more than 3,500 people worldwide, operates directly in over 20 countries and sells in over 100 countries.
-Over 550,000 people across more than 100 countries now experience hearing as a recipient of a Cochlear hearing solution.
+A success story in the commercialization of R&D, Cochlear has a 60% share of the global market, employs more than 2,500 people worldwide, operates directly in over 20 countries and sells in over 100 countries.
+Over 250,000 people across more than 100 countries now experience hearing as a recipient of a Cochlear hearing solution.
+Cochlear can offer:

 As a world-leader in innovative medical devices, Cochlear encourages continuous learning for employees.
 Visit www.cochlear.com/careers for more information.